Monument Terminology

 Face

-The front of any monument or the forward portion of a slant-face marker.
+The front surface of a monument, or the angled front section of a slant-style marker.

 Flat carving

-Any line carving on the surface of a stone.
+A type of line engraving done directly on the surface of stone.

 Flat marker